 Saving on your business’ energy costs should be a year-round thing

 You don’t have to wait until the Christmas lights are on to take notice of how much your electricity bills are costing your business.
-It’s important to stay on top of your energy consumption and be energy efficient, as well as ensure that you’re on the right tariff.
+It’s important to stay on top of your energy consumption, Christmas or not, and be energy efficient, as well as ensure that you’re on the right tariff.

 Don’t know where to start?
 We have a few more energy-saving tips on www.leadingedgenergy.com.au you can read, or you can get started with an obligation-free consultation with our Energy Experts.
 Call us at 1300 852 770 or email us at firstname.lastname@example.org, we’re waiting to help you save on your commercial electricity and gas bills, any time of the year!